asc-csa/AlouetteApp/readme.md

 Traduit avec www.DeepL.com/Translator (version gratuite)

+## Auteurs
+ - Emiline Filion
+ - Hansen Liu
+ - Wasiq Mohammmad
+ - Cole DeMan

+## Remerciements
+ - Etienne Low-Decarie
+ - Jenisha Patel
+ - Cooper Ang

 # Application to filter, download and visualize Alouette-I data

 ## Background

-The [Alouette-I satellite](https://www.asc-csa.gc.ca/eng/satellites/alouette.asp) was the first Canadian satellite launched into space.
-The goal of its main experiment was to understand the structure of the upper ionosphere.
-The data from the Alouette I satellite consists of hundreds of thousands of ionograms with a proportion now stored digitally as image files.
+The [Alouette-I satellite](https://www.asc-csa.gc.ca/eng/satellites/alouette.asp) was the first Canadian satellite launched into space in 1962.
+Launched in 1969 and 1971, Canada's International Satellites for Ionospheric Studies (ISIS) satellites were used to study the ionosphere and the aurora borealis.
+ISIS satellites sent radio waves of different frequencies into the topmost layer of the atmosphere, known as the ionosphere, and collected data on the depth of penetration of these waves.
+The results of this were sent to ground stations around the world and stored on films, a portion of which have now been digitized.

 ![ionogramme](ionogram.png)